akb/ash/README.md

 ## Ash

-Ash is a toy language made for the book "Build your own LISP" by Daniel Holden.
+Ash is a toy programming language written while reading the book "Build your own LISP" by Daniel Holden.

 Features from book:
 - REPL